Emivvvvv/deloxide/README.md

 [![Rust](https://img.shields.io/badge/rust-stable-brightgreen.svg)](https://www.rust-lang.org/)
 [![License: Coffeeware](https://img.shields.io/badge/License-Coffeeware-brown.svg)](LICENSE)

-> [!IMPORTANT]
->  Deloxide is under active development.
-We've recently added RwLock and Condvar support, but visualization features are not yet available.
-It will be available in next major update.
-Stay tuned for updates!

 Deloxide is a cross-language deadlock detection library with visualization support.
 It tracks mutex and reader-writer lock operations in multi-threaded applications to detect, report, and visualize potential deadlocks in real-time.

 ## Features